FullFact/nso-stats-fetcher/analysis.md

 We should mention, we are not judging how these inflation measures are calculated or which country's measure is the best.
 We are focused on how these numbers appear on NSO websites, and if they are easy to access and use.

 ## Inflation data for each country
 These are the steps we undertook to get the data from each country's NSO website.
-It's quite detailed but our aim is to underline how varied and sometimes compliex it can be to get this data from NSOs.
+It's quite detailed but our aim here is to emphasise how varied and sometimes complex it can be to get this data from NSOs.

 ### Argentina
 - [Instituto Nacional de Estadística y Censos](https://www.indec.gob.ar) (INDEC).